potremblay/potremblay/README.md

 - 👋 Hi, I’m @potremblay
+- ✨ I am a Front-End Developer which care for accessibility and like to work project that have meaning for people.
-- 🤖 I’m interested in Gender and Social Equality, cat (siamese in perticular), anime, robot, etc.
+- 🤖 I’m interested in cats (siamese in perticular), anime, manga, robot, etc.
-- 📚 I’m currently learning Python and Data Science for fun
+- 📚 I’m currently learning Python, AI and Data Science for fun
 - 🍭 I’m looking to collaborate on fun and interesting people

 <!---